dwhite44/config/README.md

 Requires:
 * zsh installed
+* Default shell set to use zsh.
+On Mac, go to Users & Groups, right-click on user and go to Advanced options and set the shell path to homebrew's zsh path
 * ZDOTDIR to be set in .zshenv (to zsh directory)
 * Set which modules to use in .zshenv